What is periodic breathing?

 - Your child stops breathing, turns blue, or becomes unconscious.
 Start rescue breathing or follow instructions given by emergency services while you wait for help.

-- Your child is rarely awake and does not wake up for feedings, is very fussy, seems too tired to eat, or is not interested in eating.
+- Your child is very sleepy and does not wake up for feedings, is very fussy, seems too tired to eat, or is not interested in eating.

 Watch closely for changes in your child's health, and be sure to contact your doctor if: